-High revenue visibility as CA provides fixed fee on per km basis for an assured distance subject to bus availability, even as receipts from ticket collections for intracity operations are likely to remain inadequate - As per the terms of the Bus Operator

-Agreement, the Authority would pay the SPV a fixed rate for a minimum assured distance of 63,000 km/bus annually, subject to bus availability.
-Accordingly, the SPV does not bear the traffic risk on the routes, and only needs to ensure availability of buses as per the authority's deployment plan.
+High revenue visibility based on per kilometre fixed fee for an assured distance, subject to bus availability, even as receipts from ticket collections for intra-city operations are likely to remain inadequate - As per the terms of the Bus Operator Agreement, the authority would pay the SPV a fixed rate for a minimum assured distance of 63,000 km/bus annually, subject to bus availability.
+Accordingly, the SPV does not bear the traffic risk along the routes, and only needs to ensure availability of buses as per the Authority's deployment plan.
 Given this arrangement, it essentially translates into an annuity model of revenues over the concession period, with high revenue visibility.
-The availability of spare buses is likely to aid the company in ensuring the required fleet availability and maintain a stable revenue profile.
-However, the clause related to unutilised km would be paid at 75% of the applicable rate, brings in some element of variability.
-Also, intracity bus operations, in general, are subsidised and can recover only 30-50% of the revenue payable (to SPV) from their ticket collections.
+The availability of spare buses is likely to aid the company in ensuring the required fleet availability and aid in a stable revenue profile.
+However, the clause related to unutilised kilometres to be paid at 75% of the applicable rate brings in some element of variability.
+Also, intra-city bus operations, in general, are subsidised and can recover only 30-50% of the revenue payable (to the SPV) from ticket collections.
 As such, the dependence on timely Government grants/support to authorities for funding the gap remains critical.

-Government focus on promoting e-mobility through capital subsidy supports project viability - The Government of India is focussing considerably on promoting electric vehicles (EVs) as a cleaner and sustainable form of transportation, with keen attention on the commercial segments.
+Government focus and support for promoting e-mobility augurs well for project viability - The Government of India is focussing considerably on promoting electric vehicles (EVs) as a cleaner and sustainable form of transportation, with keen attention on the commercial sector.
 To support faster adoption of EVs in India, the Government has introduced various schemes such as FAME and Smart Cities, offering upfront subsidies (to reduce capital costs), exemptions or reductions on road tax, registration tax, and subsidised electricity tariffs, etc. The tender to operate e-buses in Uttar Pradesh is part of the FAME II scheme, wherein the OEM is eligible for a subsidy of Rs.
-45 lakh per bus (~53% of bus cost).
-The subsidy is to be released in three tranches within six months of commencement of operations (~76% of subsidy already received for VCBOPL) and has aided in significantly reducing the capital cost of the project, thereby improving project viability.
+45 lakh per bus (~57% of bus cost).
+The subsidy was to be released in three tranches within six months of commencement of operations (~61% of subsidy already received) and has aided in significantly reducing the capital cost of the project, thereby improving project viability.